binlecode/example-oauth2-fastapi/README.md

 identity provider (IdP).
 This potential gap of authentication **protocol** standardization is filled by OpenID Connect.

-Besides authorization, OAuth 2 framework can also be used to build authentication and identity protocol:
+Besides authorization, OAuth 2 framework can also be used to implement authentication and identity protocol:

-- authorization server can provide an endpoint for user information, which usually takes the `/userinfo` uri.
+- provide an endpoint for user information, which usually exposes the `/userinfo` endpoint
-- define scopes dedicated for user identify and information, `openid`, `profile`, etc
+- define authorization scopes dedicated for user identify and information, such as `openid`, `profile`, etc

-OpenID Connect protocol can be used to carry user id and other information between enterprise entities.
-The core of OpenID Connect is a user **ID token**.

-In contrast to access tokens, which are only intended to be understood by the resource server, ID tokens are intended to be understood by the OAuth client.
-When the client makes an OpenID Connect request, it can request an ID token along with an access token.

-OpenID Connect’s ID Tokens take the form of a JWT (JSON Web Token).
-Inside the JWT are a handful of defined property names that provide information to the application:

-- sub: subject, identity of the resource owner
-- iss: issuer, the server that issues the id token
-- aud: audience, identity of the client that requests the id token
-- exp: expiration time of the id token
-- iat: issued at, the time the token is issued

-When OAuth request contains `openid` scope, the above properties should be present in returned access token.

-### OAuth2 framework

-## scratch pad
+To call `useinfo` endpoint, the request must be POST.

 ```sh
 curl -X 'POST' \